psychemedia/storytelling-notes/hudden_dudden.md

 Now the old fellow was well aware that all this would follow, and so what do you think he did?
 He went and bought two hares as like as like could be, and the next day he said to his wife:

-"Good wife! look you; mind you cook me such and such things for dinner to-day, and when I come with my guests I shall say to you, 'Wife, have you cooked me anything to-day?' and you must answer, 'Yes, I've cooked what you sent me word by the hare that I was to cook.' "
+"Good wife! look you; mind you cook me such and such things for dinner to-day, and when I come with my guests I shall say to you, 'Wife, have you cooked me anything to-day?' and you must answer, 'Yes, I've cooked what you sent me word by the hare that I was to cook.'"

 Then he takes one of the hares and a pipe, and goes into the village, and sits down in a tavern and begins to smoke his pipe.

 It chanced that the tithe-takers passed by and saw him inside.
 Then they enter and sit down near him, and say to him:

-"Old man, do you know the donkey is dead, and now we don't know what to do? "
+"Old man, do you know the donkey is dead, and now we don't know what to do?"

 The old man, cunning fellow that he was, no sooner heard that the donkey was dead, than he began to weep and wail, and cry and groan..
 "Alas! my donkey, why did I sell you?
 You who made a man of me, and one who sports a pipe and all!
-And I never kept you to provide for my old age! "
+And I never kept you to provide for my old age!"

 At this they were much astonished.
 "Why, old man!" said they, "why do you go on like that?
-We have lost our very life's blood, and we don't weep like you! "
+We have lost our very life's blood, and we don't weep like you!"

 "And what did you give it to eat?" he asked them.

 "Well, if you must know, old man, we gave it a bit of barley."

-"Ah, murderers!" he cried, "you have killed my poor beast! "
+"Ah, murderers!" he cried, "you have killed my poor beast!"

 And the long and the short of it is, that he so bamboozled them that they had to console htm.
 In a while he says to the hare:

-"Do you think you could go to the house, and tell your mother to cook so and so for dinner, for I am going to entertain some friends to-day? "
+"Do you think you could go to the house, and tell your mother to cook so and so for dinner, for I am going to entertain some friends to-day?"

 And he let the hare run.
 Our friend, the hare, no sooner got loose than it took to the hills, and, for what I know, is running still.
 Then the tithe-takers were much exercised in mind, and wanted to go to the house, to see if the hare really went to take the message home.
 The old man guessed what was in their thoughts, and said to them: